w7n/pororinpyuarin/README.md

 Area types <=3 use complex terrain (all sides).
 Types below use simple terrain (only unique for up&down)

-4 - Normal w/switch-dependant blocks (EMB's ! blocks etc.) and possibly MANY more slope blocks
+4 - Normal w/more switch-dependant blocks and possibly MANY more slope blocks

 5 - Normal w/cannons & other enemy generators (only in this type will cannons be checked whilst refreshing level data)